podvistorcheto/Milestone-3/README.md

 ### Content

 I have written all text and published the existing recipes.
-All media in the form of picteres are either my own or taken from [Pexels.](https://www.pexels.com).
+All media in the form of picteres are either my own or taken from Wikipedia and [Pexels.](https://www.pexels.com).

 ### Acknowledgements